-If you have not received an accommodation plan from the office, the student should not be allowed to schedule exams through Student Disability Services.
+If you have not received an accommodation plan from the office, the student should not be allowed to schedule exams through Student Accessibility Services.
 Please tell the student to contact our office to make an appointment to discuss accommodations.

-The staff at Student Disability Services is committed to ensuring the safety of your exam and to protecting the integrity of the process.
+The staff at Student Accessibility Services is committed to ensuring the safety of your exam and to protecting the integrity of the process.
 Because students will be located in 7-8 different buildings, and because multiple readers, proctors, scribes, etc. will be involved in this effort, careful adherence to the procedures is essential.

 Timely delivery of exams, and on-going communication with the office,will guarantee a smooth exam administration.

 During finals week our office will be open from 7:00 AM until all final exams (including 7:30 PM exams) are completed for the day.

 Thank you for your assistance and on-going support of students with disabilities at Ithaca College.